 The Waterfront is probably the most popular tourist destination when it comes to Seattle.
 Because of that, the area is pretty crowded and prices tend to be higher in shops and restaurants.
 That said, this is a very beautiful area with stunning views and direct access to ferries and boat tours.
 Walking tours also meet along the waterfront.
 If you’re willing to battle the crowds, this neighborhood could be right for you.
 The streets are filled with taffy and T-shirt vendors, so you won’t risk going home without souvenirs.

-The neighborhood surrounding the University of Washington – The University District – is the home front for university students, young people and travelers in search of a lively atmosphere.
-Costs are low here, but quality is high.
+The neighborhood surrounding the University of Washington, The University District, is the home front for university students, young people, and travelers in search of a lively atmosphere.
+Costs are low here, but the quality is high.
 Look here for trendy eateries, welcoming pubs and cafés, plus indie-style shops.
-In this neighborhood you can catch a football game at Husky Stadium and join the tailgate party.
+In this neighborhood, you can catch a football game at Husky Stadium and join the tailgate party.
 Yachts and trucks are, of course, welcome here.
-Meany Hall will keep you entertained with plays, musical shows and dance numbers, while Lake Union can cater to your outdoor needs.
+Meany Hall will keep you entertained with plays, musical shows, and dance numbers, while Lake Union can cater to your outdoor needs.

-Pioneer Square is Seattle’s historical district, in which you will find some of the city’s oldest buildings and urban architecture.
-Join a tour here to learn about the Great Fire of 1871, the local Gold Rush and the industrial sites that helped shape the city.
-At Pike Place Market you can shop for the freshest fish, produce and bakery items, plus arts, crafts and specialty items.
+Pioneer Square is Seattle’s historic district, in which you will find some of the city’s oldest buildings and urban architecture.
+Join a tour here to learn about the Great Fire of 1871, the local Gold Rush, and the industrial sites that helped shape the city.
+At Pike Place Market you can shop for the freshest fish, produce, and bakery items, plus arts, crafts, and specialty items.
 There are tours available as well that offer a guided food tasting experience in the market.